jeovDev/jeovDev/README.md

 - 🌱 I’m currently learning Javascript Frameworks
 - 🤔 I’m looking for help with Javascript Frameworks
 - 📫 How to reach me: [Gmail - jeovanneclugo@gmail.com]
-- ⚡ Fun fact:  I play guitar , Making digital Arts, and Listening to Music
+- ⚡ Fun fact:  I play guitar , Make digital Arts, and Listening to Music

 **Languages and Tools:**